SnehashreeHazra/EcommerceWebsite/README.md

 ## 📌 Features
 - 🛍️ Beautiful saree product listings
-- 🔍 Search and filter options (if you added)
+- 🔍 Search and filter options
 - 📱 Fully responsive design for mobile, tablet, and desktop
 - 🛒 Add to Cart functionality (if you included)
 - 🎨 Elegant and modern UI